schollz/twittermatic/README.md

 # YATA (Yet Another Twitter Automator)

 This set of Python classes helps to perform all sorts of Twitter activities, *without the use of API keys!* Instead, this utility is completely based of [Selenium for Python](https://github.com/SeleniumHQ/selenium).
-As such, any program using these tools is not restricted to any of the Twitter API limits - [retrieving a max of 3,200 statuses, aggressive following](https://dev.twitter.com/overview/general/things-every-developer-should-know).
+As such, any program using these tools is not restricted to any of the Twitter API limits - [retrieving a max of 3,200 statuses, aggressive following](https://dev.twitter.com/overview/general/things-every-developer-should-know) and the only thing you need is a Twitter Login.

 What can YATA do?
-You can [download a users entire Twitter feed](#Collect latest tweets from somebody), you can [download only the latest tweets)[# Collect latest tweets from somebody], [search for '#cats' and follow/retweet/reply/favorite those tweets](# Do a live search for #cats and retweet at those handles), [tweet stuff](# Tweet something), among some things.
+You can [download a users entire Twitter feed](#collect-latest-tweets-from-somebody), you can [download only the latest tweets)[# Collect latest tweets from somebody], [search for '#cats' and follow/retweet/reply/favorite those tweets](# Do a live search for #cats and retweet at those handles), [tweet stuff](# Tweet something), among some things.
 A full list of available functions are [listed below](# Features).
+Now includes bundled support for [PhantomJS](http://phantomjs.org/)!

 ## Installation